Web-eWorks/microluxe20/src/markdown/microluxe20_equipment.md

 ## Currency

-The most common currency used across all of Terador space is the Council Credit, normally known as the Credit ($).
+The most common currency used across all of Terador space is the Council Credit, normally known as the credit ($).
 The credit is a standardized currency jointly developed by Sol and Teramir, traded on an extremely decentralized Council-wide banking system.
 The end result is a currency highly resistant to forgery and inflation that can be taken anywhere an adventurer wants to go.

-Credits are stored on Credsticks - passively-powered, biometric-protected micro-computers issued by a number of banking organizations.
-One credstick holds a virtually-infinite amount of credits, and the currency stored can be transferred between credsticks at any computing platform with a compatible port.
+Credits are stored on Credsticks - passively-powered, biometrically-protected micro-computers issued by a number of banking organizations.
+One credstick holds a functionally-infinite amount of credits, and the currency stored can be transferred between credsticks at any computing platform with a compatible port.

-The conversion rates for certain metals historically used as currency are listed below:
+The approximate market prices for certain metals historically used as currency are listed below:

 <!-- $data wealth.yml metal -->

-You begin with a certain amount of acquired credits, determined by your character class.
+You begin with a certain amount of acquired credits, determined by your character class:

 <!-- $data wealth.yml class_wealth -->